 Home health aides have a hard job.
 They deal with disrespect and sometimes dangerous conditions.
 Home health aides work directly in patients’ homes.
 That can mean dealing with unpleasant odors and people for hours on end.
 HHA’s often have no support from other trained staff.
 After a certain amount of time working with these problems for low pay, many go back to school.
 Here at Midwestern Career College, we find a lot of our students are home health aides.
 So why not skip being a home health aide and go straight for medical assistant or dialysis technologist?

-We are currently enrolling through June 30 in downtown Chicago for our summer start of our Medical Assisting Program-Diploma.
-We are enrolling for September starts in Chicago, Blue Island and Naperville for medical assisting and our Dialysis Technologist Training Program.
+We are currently enrolling for January and February for our Medical Assisting program and our Dialysis Technologist Training Program for Chicago, Blue Island and Naperville.
 If you’d like to learn more, call (312) 236-9000, email email@example.com, or fill out our online form today to receive a brochure and more information.